-Suggested Itinerary: Guatemala and Mexico – Antigua to Isla Mujeres
+Suggested Guatemala and Mexico Itinerary – Antigua to Isla Mujeres

 (Guatemala) Antigua – Chichicastenango – Quetzaltenango (Mexico) – Comitan – San Cristóbal de las Casas – Ocosingo – Palenque – Campeche – Uxmal – Merida – Pisté (Chichen Itzá) – Valladolid – Tulum – Isla Mujeres

+Our Guatemala and Mexico itinerary begins in Guatemala.
 After a few days in colonial Antigua, head northwest to the highland town of Chichicastenango.
 Plan a visit around market day (Thursday and Sunday) and we would also recommend a visit to nearby Santa Cruz del Quiché.
 Direct buses head to Quetzaltenango (Xela), a workaday city with bags of appeal.
 Getting to traditional market towns in the surrounding countryside is easy using public transport.
 We visited Zunil, San Francisco El Alto, and San Miguel Totonicapan as well as San Andres Xecul with its technicolored church.

 Crossing the border into Mexico involves a couple of changes of bus and a bit of walking but is otherwise straightforward.
 Comitan is only an hour from the border and a good place to bed down for a night or two before heading to one of Chiapas’s star attraction, San Cristóbal de las Casas, or simply San Cris.
 This is a city in which to linger plus there are some great day trips to indigenous villages such as San Juan Chamula and San Lorenzo Zinacantán.
 Ocosingo is well placed to break up the journey to Palenque and the Mayan ruins at nearby Toniná were probably the most impressive we saw during this part of our journey.
 We say probably, because they were up against some stiff competition.
 The jungle-enveloped temples at Palenque were another hard hitter and we also thought it was worthwhile joining a tour to see the ruined cities at Yaxchilán and Bonampak.